Maison Frédéric Magnien

 FARMING & WINEMAKING

-In the cellar, grapes are destemmed and fermented on indigenous yeasts.
-As of the 2015 vintage, Magnien now ages his wines in older François Frères oak barrels and terracotta “jarres,” as the next logical step in his full conversion to organic/biodynamic winemaking.
-This decision, he says, allows his wines to reflect more purity of fruit and terroir character.
-Along a similar vein, Magnien as of 2018 introduced terracotta amphorae into his cellar for aging, in sizes that range from 320L to 750L.
-All wines are bottled unfined and unfiltered, with minimal sulfur additions.
+In the cellar, grapes are usually destemmed and always fermented on indigenous yeasts in temperature-controlled tanks.
+Magnien typically ages his wines in a combination of older François Frères oak barrels and terracotta containers, either small “eggs” or traditional amphora, ranging in size from 320L to 750L.
+This allows his wines to reflect more purity of fruit and terroir character, Magnen maintains.
+All wines are bottled unfined and unfiltered according to the lunar cycle, and with limited added sulfites.

 Crémant de Bourgogne Blanc de Noirs Extra Brut